mzhengg/job-extraction-pipeline/README.md

     - Under `Services` click `Create`
     - Launch type = `Fargate`, Operating system family = `Linux`, Task Definition = `choose the task definition created in step 3`, Service name = `indeed-scraper-fargate-service`, Number of tasks = `1`, Cluster VPC = `click on the first option`, Subnets = `click on the first option`

-### 4) Test and Deploy Airflow DAG to AWS MWAA
+### 4) Airflow DAG Development

-Airflow is used to orchestrate the lambda function.
-Every week, the DAG will trigger the data pipeline to scrape Indeed for new Software Engineering job postings.
-Each job posting will be saved as a .txt file in an S3 bucket.
-The S3 bucket will serve as a data lake.
-Then the raw data will be transformed using PySpark and uploaded to AWS Redshift.
-The DAG was developed and tested on a local machine using https://github.com/aws/aws-mwaa-local-runner.
+Airflow is used to orchestrate the ETL container in the ECS cluster using the AWS Fargate engine.
+Every week, the DAG will trigger the data pipeline to run.
+First, the DAG was created and tested using this repo: https://github.com/aws/aws-mwaa-local-runner.
 Then, the DAG was deployed to AWS MWAA.

-#### Steps
+#### Test Instructions

 1. Build the Docker container image using the following command:

 ```bash
 ./mwaa-local-env build-image
 ```

-2. Runs a local Apache Airflow environment that is a close representation of MWAA by configuration.
+2. Run a local Apache Airflow environment that is a close representation of MWAA by configuration.

 ```bash
 ./mwaa-local-env start
 ```